Arkus-AI/code-challenges/front-end/PokemonExplorerApp.md

 The following aspects will be considered when evaluating the challenge:

 - Functionality: Does the app work as expected?
-- Code quality: Is the code well-structured, readable, and follows best practices?
+- Code quality: Is the code well-structured, readable, and following best practices?
 - Error handling: Does the app handle errors gracefully?